 Professor Comiskey's research experience is in measuring and evaluating treatment and intervention outcomes and their implementation.
 She has special interests in substance use, infectious diseases and children's health.
 In 2012, Professor Comiskey was appointed by the Department of Health to chair the National Advisory Committee on Drugs and Alcohol.
 In 2013, she was appointed by the EU to serve on the Scientific Committee of the European Monitoring Centre for Drugs and Drug Addiction.
-In 2017, she was elected as the committee's Vice Chair and in 2020 she was elected as Chair.
+In 2017, she was elected as the committee's Vice Chair.
 Professor Comiskey is also the sole academic advisor appointed by Minister of State to the Oversight Committee responsible for the implementation of the National Drug Strategy.